 Naturally, you have to order an entree to get complimentary bread, but you can still do so and stay within your means.
 For example, you could order a plate of cured pork loin at Coquette and still dig into their warm, house-made ciabatta with a moist, chewy crumb and a crisp crust, perfect for slathering in butter or supporting that mouth-watering pork as it makes its way to your mouth.

-At the recently opened and immensely popular Shaya on Magazine Street, you simply must have a large round or two of their incredible pita bread, or dipping would be nigh impossible!
+At the immensely popular Shaya on Magazine Street, you simply must have a large round or two of their incredible pita bread, or dipping would be nigh impossible!
 What would a creamy Baba Ganush or Curried Fried Cauliflower Hummus be without a still-warm, hand-torn piece of fluffy, nutty, wood-fired pita bread to go with it?

 Head farther uptown for a Friday lunch at Patois, located on the corner of Laurel and Webster Streets, and treat yourself to, say, a veal pastrami sandwich on seeded rye with Gruyère coleslaw and Russian dressing preceded by a soft, buttery roll that will literally melt in your mouth.
 The warm, golden rolls certainly don't need added butter, but you should slather it on anyhow.

-In the Riverbend, a decadent dinner at Dante’s Kitchen would be all askew without their outstanding molasses spoon bread served hot in a mini cast-iron pan and swimming in honey butter.
-This is equally true of a brunch at Santa Fe Restaurant on Esplanade in Mid-City, which wouldn’t be complete without a basket of their Southwestern Biscuits made with cheddar cheese and jalapenos.
+In the Riverbend, a decadent dinner at Dante's Kitchen (EDIT: permanently closed) would be all askew without their outstanding molasses spoon bread served hot in a mini cast-iron pan and swimming in honey butter.
+This is equally true of a brunch at Santa Fe Restaurant on Esplanade in Mid-City, which wouldn't be complete without a basket of their Southwestern Biscuits made with cheddar cheese and jalapenos.

 You might think you can't afford a meal at the über-classy and venerated Commander's Palace in the Garden District, but you can easily score a two-course prix fixe lunch of Creole Cochon de Lait Cassoulet for $18!
 Plus, every diner enjoys Commander's classic, complimentary garlic bread that oozes butter and flavor with each indulgent bite.